Tools of The Trade

 I participate in the Amazon Associate Program and I also take part in affiliate programs of other companies or brands that I really like and think make good products or services.
 Some of the links on this site are affiliate links, which means I may receive commission from the company at no additional cost to you.
 I only recommend products or services that I use and love or that I think will be helpful to you.
 The affiliate partnerships allow me to maintain the website and keep creating and sharing content to help both of us move forward in business and in life.

 Designed with love by Mike.
-Sold through Amazon.
+Click Shirt to View on Amazon.

 Shopify is a very easy way to create an e-commerce website or store.
 The templates are really nice right out of the box and adding products and customizing the site is really easy.
 Pricing starts at $29/month and there is a ton of add-ons that may get expensive, but if you make money, isn’t it worth the investment?
 If you need a dedicated store, consider Shopify.